 How are residents evaluated, how are work hours monitored, and how do residents keep track of their surgical cases?

 Faculty members complete an evaluation of the resident at the end of each rotation using E-Value.
 In addition to ongoing in-person feedback, residents receive formal evaluations mid-way through the rotation.These evaluations may be done by a single faculty member (e.g., the Assistant Chief of Service) or a consensus of divisional faculty, depending on the rotation.
 E-Value is also used by residents to complete and see their own evaluations of faculty and rotations.
 Feedback on a resident’s performance is also obtained from peers, patients, and staff as required by the ACGME.
 The program director also meets with each resident at least twice a year to review performance and develop individual learning goals.
-An internal Johns Hopkins Hospital website allows residents to monitor their duty hours, and residents log their surgical cases on the required ACGME website.
+E-Value is also used by residents to log their duty hours.
+Residents log their surgical cases on the required ACGME website.

-What is the surgical volume for Wilmer residents?
+What is the surgical experience and volume for Wilmer residents?

-The seven residentsfive residents in the class of 2013 performed the following procedures as primary surgeon: a total of 658 cataract surgeries, 22 penetrating keratoplasties, 182 strabismus surgeries, 101 glaucoma surgeries, 51 vitreoretinal surgeries, 163 retina laser procedures, 312 oculoplastic procedures, and 83 globe trauma procedures.
+Wilmer residents begin operating as primary surgeons in the first year of residency performing primary oculoplastics and strabismus cases as well as laser procedures and intravitreal injections.
+Residents are introduced to microsurgical skills during their first year as part of the Wilmer cataract curriculum and assist and number of anterior segment cases.
+As second years, Wilmer residents perform primary incisional glaucoma surgery, cataract and corneal surgery, globe repairs as well as additional lasers.
+The third year surgical experience is focused on cataract and anterior segment surgery, refractive and retinal surgery.
+With regard to volume, the five residents in the class of 2013 performed the following procedures as primary surgeon: a total of 658 cataract surgeries, 22 penetrating keratoplasties, 182 strabismus surgeries, 101 glaucoma surgeries, 51 vitreoretinal surgeries, 163 retina laser procedures, 312 oculoplastic procedures, and 83 globe trauma procedures.
 Overall, they performed 2225 procedures as primary surgeons.

 What did recent graduates of Wilmer do after completion of their residency?